 Recreational therapy progress notes:

-Progress notes for recreational therapists can encompass a wide variety of clinical problems and interventions, from addictions inpatient facilities to physical rehabilitation and more.
+Progress notes for recreational therapists can encompass a wide variety of clinical problems and interventions, from addiction inpatient facilities to physical rehabilitation and more.
 Like play therapy, recreational therapy uses recreational activities as part of the intervention approach.

 Therapeutic intervention in this example: Outdoor Experiential Therapy.